archgw

 README:

-Quickstart • Demos • Build agentic apps with Arch • Use Arch as an LLM router • Documentation • Contact
+Quickstart • Demos • Route LLMs • Build agentic apps with Arch • Documentation • Contact

-And you think to youself, can't I move faster by focusing on higher-level objectives in a language/framework agnostic way?
-Well, you can!
-Arch Gateway was built by the contributors of Envoy Proxy with the belief that:
+With Arch, you can move faster by focusing on higher-level objectives in a language and framework agnostic way.
+Arch was built by the contributors of Envoy Proxy with the belief that:

 Prompts are nuanced and opaque user requests, which require the same capabilities as traditional HTTP requests including secure handling, intelligent routing, robust observability, and integration with backend (API) systems to improve speed and accuracy for common agentic scenarios – all outside core application logic.*